demyanenko/Circle-Map-Rotation-Number/README.md

 But if we want to produce a picture that is bigger than 256x256, we might want to use GPU power for computing.
 That's why I implemented this program in CUDA.

+I rendered the picture in 16K×16K resolution, and that took 20+ hours on GTX480.
+You can view result [here](http://demyanenko.github.io/Circle-Map-Rotation-Number/) (powered by pano.js).

 Prerequisites
 -------------
 - Nvidia GPU with Computing Capability 2.0 or higher